How to Install Python on Windows

 Python has emerged as one of the most popular and widely used languages across the globe.
-Popular for its simplicity and readability, Python finds application in a multitude of areas, ranging from desktop applications to web development to artificial intelligence.
-If you want to start writing in Python, you’ll need to download it.
+Popular for its simplicity and readability, Python is used in areas ranging from desktop applications to web development to artificial intelligence.

 4 Steps to Install Python on Windows 10